 Abstract:

-To explore the correlation between small earthquakes and gravity field changes in Shandong Province under the background of weak seismic activity, this study takes the area around the Yishu Fault Zone as the core region.
+To explore the correlation between small earthquakes and gravity field changes in Shandong Province under the weak seismic activity, this study takes the area around the Yishu fault zone as the core region.
 It selects earthquakes with magnitudes of

 ML3.0 and above, including the 2013 Laizhou